mafintosh/torrent-stream/README.md

 When you start peerflix-engine it will connect to the torrent dht and fetch pieces according to the streams you create.

+## How can I help?

+1. Open issues on things that are broken
+3. Fix open issues by sending PRs
+2. Help making the documentation better

 ## License